rapid7/le_dotcloud/README.md

 The next step is to choose which logs you wish to follow.

-The default set-up on DotCloud contains the nginx logs in `/var/log/nginx/`
+The default set-up on DotCloud stores the nginx logs in `/var/log/nginx/`

 Navigate to this folder.
 If there is a log called myapp-access.log you would run: